-Pinrolling pants or jeans is a useful technique every modern gent should know.
+Pinrolling jeans or pants is a useful technique every modern guy should know.
 This handy technique is just not only sensible but also excellent for creating a flattering and fashionable appearance.
 The shaping provided to pants by pinrolling gives a fresh, on-trend look.
 Pinrolling is ideal for special occasions, and also helps shortening the length of your jeans when they are much long.
 So, if you are still trying to cuff your pants, now it’s time to step-up your style and to learn, how to pinroll pants.

 Pinrolling vs. Cuffing